Yemen: Conflict, Red Sea Attacks, and U.S. Policy

 Document Introduction

-The report details the current conflict status and the evolution of U.S. policy: U.S. logistical, intelligence, and advisory support for the Saudi-led coalition since 2015, subsequent adjustments including the termination of aerial refueling and some arms sales due to civilian casualties; the Trump and Biden administrations' repeated adjustments to the terrorist organization designation of the Houthis, and the latest developments in March 2025 regarding the Trump administration's expansion of military strikes against Houthi targets.
-Simultaneously, it provides an in-depth analysis of the development of maritime attacks in the Red Sea, including the scope of Houthi attacks, their impact on global shipping, relevant UN Security Council resolutions, and the U.S.-led "Operation Prosperity Guardian" coalition patrols and countermeasures.
+The report elaborates in detail on the current state of the conflict and the evolution of U.S. policy: U.S. logistical, intelligence, and advisory support for the Saudi-led coalition since 2015, and subsequent adjustments including the termination of aerial refueling and certain arms sales due to civilian casualties; the Trump and Biden administrations' repeated adjustments regarding the terrorist organization designation of the Houthis; and the latest developments in March 2025 regarding the Trump administration's expansion of military strikes against Houthi targets.
+Simultaneously, it provides an in-depth analysis of the development of maritime attacks in the Red Sea, including the scope of Houthi attacks, their impact on global shipping, relevant United Nations Security Council resolutions, and the U.S.-led Operation Prosperity Guardian coalition patrols and countermeasures.